 How These Problems Develop Over Time

-As the cord continues to carry electrical load, heat gradually builds up.
-This heat weakens insulation and increases resistance, which leads to even more heat generation.
+As electrical load continues, heat gradually builds up and weakens internal components.
+This process increases resistance, which leads to even more heat generation.

 What’s Happening Inside the Cord

-If too much current passes through the cord or if internal damage is present, this heat can exceed safe limits.
-As insulation breaks down, the risk of short circuits, arcing, and overheating increases.
+If the load is too high or the cord is damaged, this heat can exceed safe limits.
+As insulation breaks down, the risk of short circuits and arcing increases.

 What Causes Extension Cord Failures